 Many people are going to struggle to change the internal ‘message’ that exposure to others in social environments is anything but highly hazardous and this is likely to lead much ‘residual fear‘ and particularly lots of stress.

 Research makes is absolutely clear that ‘gainful’ employment is a KEY component of good mental health and with many thousands of people potentially losing their jobs, we can expect that the levels of stress and anxiety across the population are likely to increase significantly.

-The Tranceformental programme is a highly successful & pragmatic psychological training course, run over 10 sessions, that will teach you everything you need to know to understand your problem, identify how unhelpful thinking and limiting beliefs might be reinforcing the issue, and then show you how to make any changes to your unhelpful thinking styles or maladaptive safety behaviours that you may have developed as part of your coping strategies.
+The Tranceformental programme is a highly successful & pragmatic mental health counselling course, run over 10 sessions, that will teach you everything you need to know to understand your problem, identify how unhelpful thinking and limiting beliefs might be reinforcing the issue, and then show you how to make any changes to your unhelpful thinking styles or maladaptive safety behaviours that you may have developed as part of your coping strategies.

 Our Tranceformental CBT programme is an evidence-based, research supported approach used by mental health practitioners around the World.

-Alternative Therapy Options for Post Coronavirus Stress
+Alternative Therapies for Post Coronavirus Stress

 General Counselling which is less structured but still provides a safe and non-judgmental environment to discuss issues which is therapeutic in its own right.

-Initial Consultations for Post Coronavirus Stress
+Free Initial Consultations for Post Coronavirus Stress

-The consultation is free and last around 50 minutes.
+The consultation is free and lasts around 50 minutes.

-During this consultation we will discuss the various options that are available to you and make a considered recommendation based on your individual personal circumstances.
+During this consultation we will discuss the various therapy options that are available to you and make a considered recommendation based on your individual personal circumstances.

 Initial consultations are also available as part of our online therapy service.

-At TranceForm Psychology we recognise the importance of the therapeutic relationship in helping people to bring about effective change, so its important to be able to ‘meet’ to discuss our change programmes BEFORE proceeding.
+At Tranceform Psychology we recognise the importance of the therapeutic relationship in helping people to bring about effective change, so its important to be able to ‘meet’ to discuss any therapy treatments BEFORE proceeding.

 Our policy is to help people make a fully balanced & considered decision about undertaking work with us, including both the financial and personal implications.